Censorship in China: Goals

 In 2019, however, Dimitar Gueorguiev and Edmund Malesky published an analysis of the data gathered in King, Pan & Roberts (2013), arguing that the sample included critical posts garnered through state-led consultation campaigns, wherein the Chinese government specifically solicited public comment on certain proposals, laws and regulations.
 Gueorguiev and Malesky subsequently concluded that controlling for such condoned criticism, the "strong" thesis of King, Pan & Roberts (2013)—that collective action potential is the primary trigger of censorship, and not a criticism of the government—failed to stand.
 Rather, while collective action may be a strong, or the strongest, condition for censorship, general criticism is also a major target as well.

 In 2017, Bei Qin, David Strömberg, and Yanhui Wu published an article titled "Why Does China Allow Freer Social Media?
 Protests versus Surveillance and Propaganda."
-This article, based on King, Pan, and Roberts' argument, explores the Chinese government's censorship goals by analyzing data from Chinese social media site Sina Weibo.
-Qin et al. also point out that the Chinese government can monitor and predict upcoming collective action events, and can ask local governments to intervene and prevent violence conflicts.
+This article argues that censorship of Chinese social media allows coverage of sensitive events, such as protests and strikes, since this content is useful for surveillance.
+On the other hand, this content may also spread unrest, and censorship considers these two competing goals.
+To investigate the social media's effectiveness for surveillance, the authors collect over two million blog posts discussing protests and strikes from the Chinese social media site Sina Weibo.
+Qin et al. show that these posts can be used to predict real-world protests and strikes one day in advance.
 Qin et al. state that "Governments can use these methods to track and analyze online activities, to gauge public opinion, and to contain threats before they spread."
-Qin et al. also note that the central government limits its censorship to encourage people to express their opinions about the government's performance and public policies.
-Therefore, the government can receive feedback from the internet, which helps officials to get to know local issues and improve their work.
 Also, this article discusses some posts on Weibo that have accused local officials of corruption, which means some corruption cases can be predicted on social media, and the central government can supervise the local officials on the internet.
+In 2024, Qin et al. published a paper titled “Social Media and Collective Action in China” where they document how information about protests and strikes spread across Chinese cities, based on retweets of the protests and strike tweets.
+They find that, despite strict government censorship, Chinese social media has a sizeable effect on the geographical spread of protests and strikes.

 Chinese scholars Liu Liming and Sheng Qiwen state that censorship helps to protect national information security as well as prevent in the disclosure and infringement of any important national or personal information.
 Song Minlei points out that censorship is conducive to the maintenance of China's "ideological security."
 Internet censorship, Song writes, can protect the mainstream ideology, such as the core socialist value system, prevent the spread of harmful information abroad, and maintain national political stability.
-Nevertheless, Western scholars and Chinese scholars still have a common point of view when discussing the goal of China's censorship.
-The core purpose of censorship is to maintain the stability of the CCP's political power.